 One could argue that charcoal remnants likely play a role in recovery capacity at burned-over Cadillac Brook (below the heights of South Cadillac trail) but it is not known to what extent these benefit the larger ecosystem.
 Developing further insights into the ecological stoichiometry of pitch pine at Mt.
-Desert Island marks a an important step in achieving a firmer purchase of the relation between biogeochemistry, fire history and elevation factors.
+Desert Island marks a step in achieving a firmer purchase of the relation between biogeochemistry, fire history, and elevation factors.
 Our nutrient analysis derived from burned and unburned trees is similar to others such as those in the pine barrens of New Jersey (e.g., Renninger et al 2013).
 P concentration at upper elevations at Mt.
 Desert Island contrasted with more modest availability at other, low-lying pinelands at Mt.
 Desert Island and.
 One explanation for substantial soil P availability is that it derives from charcoal remnants; however, lacking mycorrhizal studies we were unable to confirm the extent of P liberated from the charcoal in the two 1947 fire precincts.
-Investigators found P, a limiting factor to growth (Verma and Jayakumar 2012), was substantially more concentrated at South Cadillac by 20-45% than at lower elevations.
-We expected this result would associate to larger pools of soil C (Preston and Schmidt 2006) and C enrichment (Patel et al 2016) as measured in soil columns (Hart Horn and Grissino-Mayer 2008).
-This in fact was the case.
-We conjecture soil C persistence since the 1947 perturbance at burned-over areas such as South Cadillac trail reflects a failure of pyrogenic carbon removal (Doerr et al 2018), though elsewhere, in non-fire populations, lower C availability is attributable to greater consumption by fungi (Luo et al 2017).
+Investigators found that P, a limiting factor to growth (Verma and Jayakumar 2012), was substantially more concentrated at South Cadillac by 20-45% than at lower elevations.
+We expected this result would associate to larger pools of soil C (Preston and Schmidt 2006) and C enrichment (Patel et al 2016) as measured in soil columns (Hart Horn and Grissino-Mayer 2008), and this was the case.
+We conjecture that soil C persistence since the 1947 perturbance at burned-over areas such as South Cadillac trail reflects a failure of pyrogenic carbon removal (Doerr et al 2018), though elsewhere, in non-fire populations, lower C availability is attributable to greater consumption by fungi (Luo et al 2017).
 However, foliar C outcomes registered as much as 35% higher at South Cadillac than at non-fire locales, a likely indicator of post-fire recovery.
 These results are consistent with findings by others in New Jersey (Renninger et al 2013; Alkañiz et al 2018).
 Elevation is a key factor and we noted previously that foliar Zn availability was higher at lower elevations at Mt.
 Desert Island; this was consistent with findings by others in another New Jersey investigation (Kolker et al 2013).
 Our findings led us to speculate that persistence capacity may be tied to higher concentrations of foliar Ca2+ and K+ but recovery capacity was more likely connected to higher P (Mg2+ foliar availability was not significant in this study) as indicated above.